-This is a space for community folks and local stakeholders to DREAM BIG and come together to discuss the future of a Waterfront South!
+This is a space for community folks and local stakeholders to DREAM BIG and come together to discuss the future of Waterfront South!
 Their hopes and goals will be captured as part of the Waterfront South Neighborhood Plan.
+Once finalized, community and stakeholders will come together to implement the goals of the Plan in a hollistic, collaborative way.

 The Waterfront South neighborhood of Camden City, NJ stops at Atlantic Avenue to the North and Morgan Blvd to the South.
 It goes from the West to the Delaware River and ends at the Route 676 Highway to the East.
 The City of Camden determines neighborhood boundaries.